timothydang/node-pdf2img/README.md

 pdf2img.setOptions({
   type: 'png',                                // png or jpg, default jpg
-  size: 1024,                                 // default 1024
   density: 600,                               // default 600
   outputdir: __dirname + path.sep + 'output', // output folder, default null (if null given, then it will create folder name same as file name)
   outputname: 'test',                         // output file name, dafault null (if null given, then it will create image name same as input name)
-  page: null                                  // convert selected page, default null (if null given, then it will convert all pages)
 });

 pdf2img.convert(input, function(err, info) {